faidfadjri/django-rest-api-starter-kit/README.md

-# Django Rest API Starter kit Templates
+# Django Rest API Starter Kit

 Django is the web framework for python language.
 It use the MVT architecture or you can say Models-Views-Templates